JamesZhao01/kube_3.0/README.md

 James Zhao's ([jjz005@ucsd.edu](jjz005@ucsd.edu)) repo for all things kubernetes.
 For SMART4.0/[4.5](https://github.com/Cyoung02/smart4.5)

+For any future developers who try to navigate Nautilus, here is a [tutorial](https://github.com/JamesZhao01/nautilus-tutorial).

 ---

 Use the ```apply.ps1``` script to apply a system environment variable and replace any instance of ```$env:PAT$``` with the equivalent environment variable on powershell.